Nursing Paediatric Patients - Effective Procedural Communication

 |Rattle/shaker||Sound/pop-up books||‘I Spy’/sound books||‘I Spy’/’Where’s Wally’||Prompt cards and conversation starters|

-It is important to plan two to three options so a new distractor can be introduced should the child become distressed, as well as ensuring the child does not remove focus from the distractor and attempt to look at the procedure (Royal Children’s Hospital 2016).
-Positioning of the child and the procedure are important; a blanket or book may assist in shielding anxiety-provoking views in certain circumstances.
+It is important to plan two to three options so that a new distractor can be introduced should the child become distressed, as well as to ensure the child does not remove focus from the distractor and attempt to look at the procedure (RCHM 2016).
+The positioning of the child and the procedure are important; a blanket or book may assist in shielding anxiety-provoking views in certain circumstances.

-Ultimately the building of trust between nurse and child and avoiding a negative hospital or healthcare experience is one of the main goals when nursing paediatric patients.
-Through effective communication techniques and applying some of the strategies discussed, this is not only achievable, but in turn will enable optimum assessment, management and interventions.
-Of course there are many other aspects other than language and distraction that can be utilised, and with experience and exposure each nurse can find their own individual way of communicating with children.
+Ultimately, the building of trust between nurse and child and avoiding a negative hospital or healthcare experience is one of the main goals when nursing paediatric patients.
+Through effective communication techniques and applying some of the strategies discussed, this is not only achievable, but will enable optimum assessment, management and interventions.
+Of course, there are many other strategies other than language and distraction that can be utilised, and with experience and exposure, each nurse can find their own individual way of communicating with children.